Demand-Driven Supply Chains: Using Lean Principles to Drive Innovation

-Demand-Driven Supply Chains: Using Lean Principles to Drive Innovation includes a comprehensive simulation that drives home the power of an effective Lean system.
+Demand-Driven Supply Chains includes a comprehensive simulation that drives home the power of an effective Lean system.
 Participant teams will assume the role of a prime contractor and three sub-contractors working to complete a 30-month government contract to build and deliver 15 F35V Strike Fighter Aircraft.
-Completed in three distinct rounds illustrating phases of an organization's transformation.
+Completed in three distinct rounds, this unique simulation illustrates phases of an organization's transformation.

 “Probably the best executive supply chain course I've ever attended.
 The right combination of theory, practical implementation, and test cases from industry.
 Incorporating speakers that have implemented these steps was valuable in understanding the importance of these tools and how to implement them in our own companies.
 The faculty and staff did a great job in engaging the group.
 I gained considerable knowledge about how Lean can positively impact supply chain.”